-Just offshore are located two small-sized islands - Isla de Pajaros and Uvita Island.
+Just offshore are located two small-sized islands - Isla de Pajaros, and Isla Uvita.

 Puerto Limon port